The term “enterprise” is often thrown around in the SEO space.

 G2 review: 4.3/5

-Similarweb is a competitor analysis platform that helps businesses understand what their competitors are doing to win.
+Similarweb is a competitor analysis platform that helps businesses understand their competitors' actions to win.
 They provide a full suite of research, marketing, sales, and investor tools.
 Similar to Searchmetrics, the platform resembles a business intelligence tool more than an SEO tool.

 I will note that it’s less of a “hands-on” SEO tool and more of a market research tool to guide businesses' strategic decisions.
 The reason I’ve still included this in the list is that competitor research is critical for dominating SEO.
 However, when your competitors have thousands of pages and millions of visits per month a regular tool won't cut it.